Hobart and William Smith Colleges: Key buildings

-Coxe Hall, serves as the main administrative hub of campus.
-Constructed in 1901, the building is named after Bishop Arthur Clevland Coxe, a benefactor of the school, and houses the president's office, Bartlett Theater, The Pub, and a classroom wing, which was added in the 1920s.
+Coxe Hall serves as the main administrative hub of the campus.
+Constructed in 1901, the building is named after Bishop Arthur Cleveland Coxe, a benefactor of the school, and houses the president's office, Bartlett Theater, The Pub, and a classroom wing, which was added in the 1920s.
 Arthur Cleveland Coxe was closely affiliated with the school.
 The building was designed by Clinton and Russell Architects.

 Gearan Center for the Performing Arts, named in honor of President Mark D Gearan and Mary Herlihy Gearan, was in 2016.
-It includes a lobby that links three flexible performance and rehearsal spaces for theater, music and dance.
-Also included are faculty offices, practice and recital rooms and a film screening room.
+It includes a lobby that links three flexible performance and rehearsal spaces for theater, music, and dance.
+Also included are faculty offices, practice and recital rooms, and a film screening room.

 Scandling Campus Center, named after William F. Scandling '49, renovated and expanded in 2009, houses Saga (the dining hall), the post office, offices of student activities, a cafe, and Vandervort room (a large event space).

-Gulick Hall, was built in 1951 as part of the post-war "mini-boom" that also included the construction of the Hobart "mini-quad" dormitories Durfee, Bartlett, and Hale (each named for a 19th-century Hobart College president).
+Gulick Hall was built in 1951 as part of the post-war "mini-boom" that also included the construction of the Hobart "mini-quad" dormitories Durfee, Bartlett, and Hale (each named for a 19th-century Hobart College president).
 Gulick Hall originally housed the campus dining services and, later, the Office of the Registrar.
-Completely renovated in 1991, Gulick now houses both the Office of the Registrar and the Psychology department, which was moved from Smith Hall in 1991 prior to its renovation in 1992.
+Completely renovated in 1991, Gulick now houses both the Office of the Registrar and the Psychology department, which was moved from Smith Hall in 1991 before its renovation in 1992.

 Stern Hall, named for the lead donor, Herbert J. Stern '58, was completed in 2004.
-It houses the departments of economics, political science, anthropology & sociology, environmental studies and Asian languages and cultures.
+It houses the departments of economics, political science, anthropology & sociology, environmental studies, and Asian languages and cultures.

 Smith Hall, built in 1907, originally housed both the Biology and Psychology Departments.
 It is now home to the Dean's Offices of both colleges, along with the departmental offices of Writing and Rhetoric and the various modern language departments.
 Smith Hall was the first building constructed with funds from William Smith on the William Smith College campus, but it is also the first building that has always been shared by both colleges.

-Williams Hall, completed in 1907, housed the first campus gymnasium and, after the construction of Bristol gymnasium, served several other lives as campus post office, book store, IT services and location of the Music Department.
+Williams Hall, completed in 1907, housed the first campus gymnasium and, after the construction of Bristol gymnasium, served several other uses as a campus post office, book store, IT services, and location of the Music Department.